bbusemeyer/research_tools/pages/data.md

 ## HDF5

+We're also looking for lightweight C++ interface (header only) libraries for hdf5.

 `h5dump -n` gives all data sets.
 Also similar is `h5ls`.

 `h5dump -d <data name>` will give the data labeled by 'data name'.